JordanAceto/Filter_Carrier_Board/README.md

 # PCB carrier board for VCF plug-in boards.

+# The current pcb rev has a bad problem!
+The spacing for the plug-in board port is off by 0.1".

+# !!!
+DO NOT ORDER THE CURRENT PCB LAYOUT !!!

 ### This PCB is designed to accomodate various filter boards documented elsewhere on my github page.
 Pots and jacks are mounted on this board, which can be affixed to a Eurorack panel.
 This way you can have one carrier board/panel, and swap in various VCF designs.

 ### A 12hp pcb panel is included in this repo as a cheap panel option.